Super Natural Vegan Sushi

 At this point you should be able cut the roll into pieces of sushi.
 Use your sharpest knife, keep it damp with water, and clean as you go if necessary.

 It's a lot of fun to explore the world of vegetarian and vegan sushi.
 Next up on my list is to make a roll using sushi rice version of Bryant Terry's Amazing Green Rice.
 Basically, I imagine it will be very similar to this roll, but using his blender technique to green-ify the rice.
 Or maybe as we make our way into the fall a mushroom-centric roll.
 Excited to see your versions!
+Lastly, I love working these rolls into on-the-go lunches.
+Here's a post to browse for all sorts of feel-good lunch ideas.

 Super Natural Vegan Sushi